Foxieo/ERO/README.md

 - Optimized for The Convergence mod
 - Single launch file (`Start_Convergence.bat`) support
 - Automatic game path detection and saving

+**Optimizer.bat:**
+- Applies optimizations to Elden Ring
+- Must be launched simultaneously with the game
+- Only optimizes the game, does not launch it

 ### Installation